NativeScript/docs-v7/tutorial/ng-chapter-2.md

 platformNativeScriptDynamic().bootstrapModule(AppModule);
 ```

 Here you’re using the TypeScript `import` command to bring in a function—`platformNativeScriptDynamic()`—and a [TypeScript class](http://www.typescriptlang.org/Handbook#classes)—`AppModule`—each of which are defined in separate files.
-The `platformNativeScriptDynamic()` function comes from the “nativescript-angular” npm module, which you may recall contains the code needed to integrate NativeScript and Angular 2.
-Whereas Angular 2’s own `platformBrowserDynamic()` function sets up an Angular 2 browser app, NativeScript’s `platformNativeScriptDynamic()` function sets up an Angular 2 native app.
+The `platformNativeScriptDynamic()` function comes from the “nativescript-angular” npm module, which you may recall contains the code needed to integrate NativeScript and Angular.
+Whereas Angular’s own `platformBrowserDynamic()` function sets up an Angular browser app, NativeScript’s `platformNativeScriptDynamic()` function sets up an Angular native app.

 > **TIP**: If you’re curious about what `platformNativeScriptDynamic()` function actually has to do to startup native iOS and Android apps, remember that all this code is open source for you to explore at any time.
 The `platformNativeScriptDynamic()` function specifically is defined in an [`platform.ts` file](https://github.com/NativeScript/nativescript-angular/blob/805083e8b6018672b05512b4e5b5f20d26eee27d/nativescript-angular/platform.ts) in the [NativeScript/nativescript-angular repository](https://github.com/NativeScript/nativescript-angular) on GitHub.

 Regardless of whether you use `platformBrowserDynamic()` on the web, or `platformNativeScriptDynamic()` in NativeScript, the subsequent `bootstrapModule()` function is what actually gets the app up and running.
 The `bootstrapModule()` expects an Angular module that contains the main configuration for your application.
 In this case, you’re passing a reference to a `AppModule` module defined in `app.module.ts`.

-> **TIP**: In a NativeScript app you can follow the same code conventions you would in an Angular 2 web app.
-Here we’re using Angular 2’s own convention of naming component files with a `.component.ts` suffix.
+> **TIP**: In a NativeScript app you can follow the same code conventions you would in an Angular web app.
+Here we’re using Angular’s own convention of naming component files with a `.component.ts` suffix.

 Next, open your app’s `app/app.module.ts` file; you should see the code below: